Salad Maker Jobs in USA with Visa Sponsorship

 Do salad makers qualify for H-1B visa sponsorship?

-Basic salad making positions rarely qualify for H-1B sponsorship because they don't typically require a bachelor's degree or specialized knowledge.
+Basic salad making positions rarely qualify for H-1B visa sponsorship because they don't typically require a bachelor's degree or specialized knowledge.
 However, roles combining food preparation with menu development, nutritional planning, or kitchen management may qualify if they require relevant education and specialized skills.

 What degree do I need to work as a salad maker in the U.S.?